 Our primary therapeutic focus is the GAS6-AXL pathway, where AXL receptor signaling plays a critical role in multiple types of malignancies by promoting metastasis and cancer cell survival.
 Our technology, originated in the laboratories of Drs.
-Amato Giaccia and Albert Koong at Stanford University, uses genetic screening to identify critical targets for the development of therapeutic molecules for cancer therapy while sparing healthy cells.
-This strategy is designed to enable us to interrupt oncogenic signals and, use our high-affinity decoy receptors, outcompete cancer’s ability to grow, metastasize and acquire resistance to treatments.
+Amato Giaccia and his colleagues at Stanford University, uses genetic screening to identify critical targets for the development of therapeutic molecules for cancer therapy while sparing healthy cells.
+This strategy is designed to enable us to interrupt oncogenic signals and, using our high-affinity decoy receptors, outcompete cancer’s ability to grow, metastasize and acquire resistance to treatments.

-We expect our unique cancer therapies will offer more effective results either as a monotherapy or in combination with other cancer therapies, augmenting the anti-tumor activity of radiotherapy, chemotherapy, immuno-therapeutics and cancer vaccines.
+We believe our unique cancer therapies may hold promise as a monotherapy or in combination with other cancer treatments, augmenting the anti-tumor activity of radiotherapy, chemotherapy, immuno-therapeutics and cancer vaccines.
 By targeting advanced or metastatic disease, our approach has the potential to significantly improve survival rates while simultaneously reducing toxicity in cancer patients.

-Aravive-S6, our lead product candidate, is a novel, high-affinity, soluble Fc-fusion protein designed to block the activation of the GAS6-AXL signaling pathway by intercepting the binding of GAS6 to its receptor AXL.
-We have generated strong preclinical data for Aravive-S6 in both acute myeloid leukemia and certain advanced solid tumors including ovarian, pancreatic, and breast cancers.
-Our current development programs benefit from the availability of complementary diagnostics that we expect will accelerate drug development and reduce risk by allowing better selection of responder patient populations.
-This should enable more focused clinical trials and increase the likelihood of success by providing clinical biomarkers for tracking patient response.
+AVB-S6 is comprised of a family of novel, high-affinity, soluble Fc-fusion proteins designed to block the activation of the GAS6-AXL signaling pathway by intercepting the binding of GAS6 to its receptor AXL.
+We have generated preclinical data for AVB-S6 proteins in both solid tumor and hematologic malignancies, including ovarian, renal, pancreatic, and breast cancers, as well as acute myeloid leukemia.
+Aravive’s current development program benefits from the availability of a complementary serum-based biomarker that it expects will help accelerate drug development and reduce risk by allowing Aravive to select a pharmacologically active dose, to better monitor of therapeutic responses and potentially to better select responder patient populations.

 Aravive is based in Houston, Texas, where it relocated after receiving a $20 million Product Development Award from the Cancer Prevention & Research Institute of Texas (CPRIT) in 2016.